kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ### Pull Request

-The pull request can be implemented via HTTP or FTP:
+The pull request can be implemented via HTTP/HTTPS or FTP:

-* **HTTP**: The schedule can be pulled using the API through XML, JSON or iCal.
+* **HTTP(S)**: The schedule can be pulled using the API through XML, JSON or iCal.
 * **FTP**: The schedule can be pulled using an abstract FTP server that will log in using the Kaltura API user and will display events as files.

 ### Push Request

-The schedule can be pushed via XML, JSON and iCal using Local, FTP, SFTP and S3.
+The schedule can be pushed via the Kaltura API or as iCal using Kaltura drop-folders that may be accessed using FTP, SFTP or Aspera.
+If the drop-folder is located on the partner data-center, the Kaltura server can pull the files using FTP, SFTP and S3, iCal format may also be ingested directly using the Kaltura bulk-upload APIs.

 ### Ingest